Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

-Booking where to stay in Bryce Canyon is essential before visiting this national park located in the American Southwest.
-Accommodation options are scarce there, so at certain times of the year, the few hotels in Bryce Canyon are sold out, making it impossible to stay within the limits of the national park.
+Deciding where to stay in Bryce Canyon is essential before visiting this national park located in the American Southwest.
+Accommodation options are scarce there, so at certain times of the year, the few hotels in Bryce Canyon are completely booked, making it impossible to stay within the limits of the national park.

-It is advisable to book months in advance, but if it is not possible, don’t worry – since we know how difficult it can be to decide where to sleep in Bryce Canyon, in this article, we give you all the existing options.
-We will help you find the best accommodation in Bryce Canyon, with a good location and according to your budget, because this national park is worth to visit it.
+It’s advisable to book months in advance, but if that’s not possible, don’t worry – since we know how difficult it can be to decide where to sleep in Bryce Canyon, in this article, we’ll give you all the existing options.
+We’ll help you find the best accommodation in Bryce Canyon with a good location and a budget-friendly price because it’s worth it to visit this national park.

-In fact, visiting Bryce Canyon was not in our plans when we decided to take a West Coast 10-day road trip.
-However, we couldn’t resist after seeing images of this fantastic place that ended up being one of the favorites of our trip.
-In our case, we decided to try the Bryce Canyon campsites, since we visited it during the perseids meteor shower that takes place on August 11-13.
+In fact, visiting Bryce Canyon was not part of our plan when we decided to take a West Coast 10-day road trip.
+However, we couldn’t resist after seeing images of this fantastic place, which ended up being one of our favorite places on our trip.
+In our case, we decided to try the Bryce Canyon campsites, since we visited during the Perseids meteor shower that takes place on August 11-13 every year.

-In this guide of accommodation in Bryce Canyon, we will talk about:
+In this guide to accommodation in Bryce Canyon, we’ll talk about:

 - Where to stay in Bryce Canyon National Park